czlee/ee378a-project/README.md

 julia naive.jl ptb <n>           # this does not write to any file itself
                                  # pipe the last line using `>` if you want to save results
 ```
+If you're not running this on Stanford's AFS, you'll need to specify the location of the data files for `ptb_frequencies.jl` using the `--source-dir` option.

 ### Penn Treebank, JVHW estimator
 Make sure the JVHW symlinks are set up (see above).